The Year of the Four Roman Emperors explained

 In the year 68 AD, the Roman Empire was in chaos.
 The emperor Nero had just died, and three men were fighting for control of the empire: Galba, Otho, and Vitellius.

-The next year and a half was a period of civil war known as the Year of the Four Emperors.
+The next year and a half were a period of brutal civil war known as the Year of the Four Emperors.
+Ultimately, it would be brought to an end by the rise of another general, called Vespasian, which would give birth to the Flavian dynasty.

 Nero, the last emperor of the Julio-Claudian dynasty, had been a controversial figure.